 logo ASAP Utilities

-ASAP Utilities menu
+Excel with ASAP Utilities in its menu

-Formulas » Insert function from the ASAP Utilities library...
+Insert function from the ASAP Utilities library...

 With this utility you can insert a formula from the ASAP Utilities functions library into the active cell.